vijender-singh/R-Basics-Class-lectures/5-Data-Import.md

 visit [https://www.datacamp.com/community/tutorials/r-data-import-tutorial](https://www.datacamp.com/community/tutorials/r-data-import-tutorial)  for a Comprehensive Data Import tutorial covering everything from importing simple text files to the more advanced SPSS and SAS files.

+### Saving data/Objects from your R session

+There are 3 different options to save data from R session and it depends on the number of objects that user would like to save.
+1. `save.image(file="fileName.RData")` Save all objects from the current session.
+2. `save(object1,object2,file="fileName.RData")` Save few objects from the current session.
+3. `save(object1,file="fileName.rds")` Save one objects from the current session.
+The save objects can be loaded using `load(file)`

 ### R Binary Files